zdk/rm-safely/README.md

 In other words when you run `rm -rf file directory/`

-It will backup to trash first, then delete.
+You will have files/dir the trash, then you can decide to delete or clean them later on.

 # Really Remove